pstda2025/pstda2025.github.io/cfp.md

 # **Submission Guideline and Reviewing**
 **Submission Instructions:**
-- Step 1: Login and enter DSAA conference in EasyChair.
-Website: [https://easychair.org/conferences/?conf=dsaa2023](https://easychair.org/conferences/?conf=dsaa2023)
+- Step 1: Login and enter ADMA conference in EasyChair.
+Website: [https://easychair.org/conferences/?conf=ADMA2023](https://easychair.org/conferences/?conf=ADMA2023)
 - Step 2: Select your role as "author".
 From the top menu, click the "New Submission" button, and then select "Special Session: Private, Secure, and Trust Data Analytics" to continue.
 - Step 3: Enter your paper information and then use the "Submit" button at the bottom of the form.